 Using the below video tutorials, all players are required to do a self-assessment and record their results when registering for a formal assessment.

 The three short video tutorials shown below will assist you on how to conduct these measurements correctly, which are necessary to estimate the player’s biological maturation category.
 Accurate measurements of the player’s height, weight and their sitting height are required, in addition to the player’s date of birth, gender and the date in which the measurements are collected.

 Thank you to Football NSW and Ric Lovell (PhD) Associate Professor (Sport and Exercise) Western Sydney University for allowing NNSWF to utilise these demonstrative videos.

 How to Measure: Body Mass

-The below calculator will provide two results, the estimated age at peak height velocity (APHV) and the maturation category (early, on-time or late developer).
+The assessment conducted by NNSWF will provide two results: the estimated age at peak height velocity (APHV) and the maturation category which will be classed as either early, on-time or late developer.

 To categorise their maturation status, the APHV is cross-referenced with normative data for boys and girls.
 The age criteria used to categorise biological maturation is as follows: